Dutch ovens are incredibly hardy and versatile pieces of cookware traditionally used on a campfire. But can you use a Dutch oven on an electric stove?

 What Heat Sources Will Dutch Ovens Work On?

-Dutch ovens not only work on electric stoves, but gas and induction stoves, ovens, and wood-powered ovens.
-They are also commonly used with coal, briquettes as well as open flames.
+Dutch ovens not only work on electric stoves, but also gas and induction stoves, ovens, and wood-powered ovens.
+They are also commonly used with coal, briquettes as well and open flames.

 How to Use a Dutch Oven On Your Stove